mroy9090/Developing-an-Integrated-Platform-for-Different-Network-Devices/README.md

 🏢 Vendor-Agnostic Approach: Works with Cisco, Juniper, Arista, and other network devices.

-🚀 Playbook Execution: Run Ansible playbooks to configure multiple devices simultaneously:
+🚀 Playbook Execution: Run Ansible playbooks to configure multiple devices simultaneously.

-ansible-playbook playbook.yml

-📌 Usage
+## Usage

 🔑 Login as Admin: Access the admin panel at /admin to manage users and settings.